 Concurrent with this internal recalibration, I was reassigned to a new job within the school in which I have found enormous purpose and fulfillment.
 I have been tasked with breathing life into the previously rather abysmal school library--a challenge to be sure, but one I have taken into my heart.
 My mission is to create a space where the students can feel safe, loved, and inspired.
-Little about the classrooms and dilapidated facilities, so I intend to channel any artistic talent and elbow grease I have, and can gather, to transform the place to somewhere the kids want to be and can cultivate a love for reading.
+Little about the school is kid-friendly with cement bare classrooms and dilapidated facilities, .

-Kathryn is pictured here with her crew of parents, school is kid-friendly with cement bare students, and other helpers!
+school is kid-friendly with cement bare students and other helpers!